 Note: Ordinary unicast messaging mechanism is inadequate here.
 The alert messages shall be delivered in a timely manner to all the relevant vehicles within a specific region.
 XYZ Ltd. therefore needs to select the relevant vehicles that should receive the alert messages according to their current registered location (It needs continuous location management of vehicles).
 Moreover the underlying communication network has to route large number of unicast messages with very short delay.

-However it is hard for XYZ Ltd. to utilize broadcasting/multicasting functionality of underlying networks directly which can vary with kinds of communication networks (e.g. 3GPP, 3GPP2, WiMAX or WiFi).
+However it is hard for XYZ Ltd. to utilize broadcasting/multicasting functionality of underlying networks directly which can vary with kinds of communication networks (e.g. 3GPP, 3GPP2, WiMAX or Wi-Fi).

 A oneM2M service provider ABC Corp. facilitates this interworking between XYZ Ltd. and a variety of communication network service providers (or operators).
 ABC Corp. exposes unified/standardized interfaces to utilize broadcasting (or multicasting) capability of communication networks.
 ABC Corp. authenticates the requester (=XYZ Ltd.), validates and authorizes the request, then calls the corresponding function of the appropriate communication networks.